 - There is not full coverage for cell phones in Danish waters.

-If you would like more information, please contact the Danish Pleasure Craft Safety Board.
+If you would like more information, please contact the Danish Pleasure Craft Safety Board (in Danish).

-If you would like to be issued with a permit for frequency use of P channels and maritime land- and earth stations, you must contact the Danish Business Authority by email: firstname.lastname@example.org.
+If you would like to be issued with a permit for frequency use of P channels and maritime land- and earth stations, you must contact the Danish Energy Agency by email: email@example.com.